cscart/docs/en/developer_guide/api/entities/products.rst

 This request creates a product with a price, the *Active* status, a main and 2 additional images.
 Images must be already uploaded on your server, or available somewhere on the Internet.

-It this example we have uploaded 3 images:
+In this example we have uploaded 3 images:

 * The main_image.jpg in the **main_pair** parameter is the main product image.
 It was uploaded from with the **image_path** parameter, which means it is added with a URL from the Internet.
 * The additional_image1.jpg  is the additional image of a product.
 It was uploaded on the server via FTP.
 The path to the image is specified in the **absolute_path** parameter of the **detailed** object.